Enterprise Products Partners L.P. (EPD) – key numbers that make it a Strong Buy For Now

 Sponsored

-The stock witnessed a -1.20% gain in the last 1 month and extending the period to 3 months gives it a -8.31%, and is -0.76% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.79% over the week and 1.81% over the month.
+The stock witnessed a -1.90% gain in the last 1 month and extending the period to 3 months gives it a -7.92%, and is 0.57% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.53% over the week and 1.67% over the month.

 Enterprise Products Partners L.P.
 (EPD) Analyst Forecasts